 Mainly affects smokers, leading to decreased blood flow to the hands and feet.

-Associated with asthma & allergies, elevated eosinophil counts, and vasculitis, with a tendency to involve lungs, peripheral nerves, skin, kidneys, and heart.
+Associated with asthma, nasal polyps, sinusitis, elevated eosinophil counts, and vasculitis.
+EGPA has a tendency to involve lungs, peripheral nerves, skin, kidneys, and heart.

-Characterized by recurrent purpura on the lower extremities, and often associated with hepatitis C virus infections.
+Characterized by recurrent purpura on the lower extremities and may be associated with hepatitis C virus infections or paraproteinemias.